Tackling the issue of under-representation of women in teaching cases

 This is the largest cases competition Emerald Publishing has ever launched.
 Since the 2020 competition, in which Forté and The Case For Women sponsored, the MBA Roundtable has also joined and the total prize fund for this year’s collection has increased to $12,000.
 The prizes are $6,000 for first prize and three runners-up at $3,000 for second prize, $2,000 for third prize and $1,000 for fourth prize, alongside this all case submissions will be considered for international publication in a new ‘Case for Women’ collection published by Emerald Publishing as part of its eCase collection.
-More information about the Case Writing Competition and how to enter can be found here.
+More information about the Case Writing Competition and how to enter.
 Submissions close August 17, 2021.

 The winning cases from the 2020 The Case For Women competition are now available in our eCase Collection.

 At Emerald, we believe that research is most impactful when a diverse range of voices are included, and this partnership shows our continued commitment to driving change and standing up for the under-represented.
 You can see more about the work we are doing, as well as viewing free content, by reading our 2020 Global inclusivity report.

 This press release supports our 'Fairer society' goal, which is part of our commitment to the SDG Publishers Compact.
 You can read more – and find related calls for papers, free articles and book chapters, and links to our missions – on the Fairer society page.